INTRODUCTION : the goal of this project is to

 and binary applications software files take less

-micro SD card, to F6BVP.
-It will be returned
+SD card, to F6BVP.
+It will be returned to you

 - Included Linux system comprises:

 #446 PREEMPT Fri May 10 20:17:25 BST 2013 armv6l

 your Raspbian system will allow you to always get

 latest kernel and packages versions.